Stephanie McMahon: Sporadic appearances (2018–present)

 She was then seen as a more neutral character, appearing very sporadically.
 She announced the draft picks during the 2019 WWE Draft, and introduced the live broadcast of WrestleMania 36.
 On May 19, 2022, McMahon announced a leave of absence from the company, stating that she wished to spend time with her family.
 On June 17, 2022, Stephanie McMahon was announced as the interim chairwoman and CEO following an investigation by the board of directors into allegations of sexual misconduct towards her father, Vince McMahon.
 On July 22, 2022, upon her appointment as the permanent chairwoman of WWE following her father Vince's retirement, she returned on the following episode of SmackDown to thank the fans for their support on social media.

 On January 10, 2023, McMahon announced her resignation from WWE upon her father's return as chairman of the company.

+At WrestleMania XL, Stephanie made an unannounced return at the start of the show on Night 2 to welcome all fans in attendance.
+This was her first appearance since her father's resignation as chairman of the newly formed TKO Group Holdings, formed between the merger of the WWE and UFC in September 2023, amidst the controversial sex trafficking scandal involving a former WWE employee.
+She then announced the draft picks during the 2024 WWE Draft in late April 2024.

+At SummerSlam in August 2024, Stephanie was in attendance at ringside among the fans watching the event.
+In the post-event press conference, Triple H confirmed that she is not currently in a position within the company but is not ruling out a return.

+At Evolution 2025, Stephanie was in attendance as Joe Tessitore's co-host for the event.

+At Wrestlepalooza 2025, The Undertaker announced Stephanie as the first inductee into the 2026 WWE Hall of Fame.